Shlurp/Strudel/info/tutorial/lesson1.md

 <br>

-In these "lessons", I will attempt to explain to newcomers how to use Dumdum and how the internals operate.
+In these "lessons", I will attempt to explain to newcomers how to use Strudel and how the internals operate.
 First, it's important to understand the three methods of data storage:

-+ **Registers** - Registers are fixed-sized areas of memory (in reality they're stored in devices, Dumdum's registers simulate a CPU's registers) that are quick to access.
++ **Registers** - Registers are fixed-sized areas of memory (in reality they're stored in devices, Strudel's registers simulate a CPU's registers) that are quick to access.
 They are the "final stage" of memory: you should only move values into registers when you need them.
 Registers should be changing constantly, if you need long-term memory, use one of the following:

 + **The Stack** - The stack is an area of memory that provides quick and simple memory access.
 The stack allows you to push and pop values off of it, along with random access.
 It is for the most part what is responsible for the scoping of your functions.

-+ **The Text Data Section** - Constant values like strings and constants are stored here usually, but Dumdum allows these values to be mutable.
-The primary purpose of the Text section in Dumdum is to allow you to create strings.
++ **The Text Data Section** - Constant values like strings and constants are stored here usually, but Strudel allows these values to be mutable.
+The primary purpose of the Text section in Strudel is to allow you to create strings.

 ***

 ## **Registers**

 Registers are slightly more complicated then your average var.
 Each register is actually several registers.
-A diagram of a Dumdum register looks like:
+A diagram of a Strudel register looks like:

 ```
                     R*X